List of minor characters in the Alice series: Lily

-She is the daughter of the White Queen.
+Lily is the daughter of the White Queen.
 The Queen is looking for her daughter Lily.
 Since she is too young to play, Alice takes her place as a pawn.

 The Monstrous Crow

-The Crow is listed as the Red King's bishop, but Alice never encounters it over the course of the story.
+The Monstrous Crow is listed as the Red King's bishop, but Alice never encounters it over the course of the story.
 According to the rhyme, it is "black as a tar-barrel" and of a monstrous size.
-The Tweedle brothers (white rooks) are terrified of the Crow, and when the pair see the White Queen's shawl being blown around by the wind at the end of chapter IV, they mistake it for the dread bird and flee through the woods. because the shaul is black.
+The Tweedle brothers (white rooks) are terrified of the Monstrous Crow, and when the pair see the White Queen's shawl being blown around by the wind at the end of chapter IV, they mistake it for the dread bird and flee through the woods. because the shaul is black.

-The White Knight

-The White Horse appears in the eighth chapter when his rider, the White Knight, is ready to save Alice from the Red Knight.

-The White Knight has an odd assortment of materials carried by his horse, a bee-hive, a mouse-trap, a bag containing chandeliers and a plum-cake, bunches of carrots, fire-irons, and many other things.

-In the 2010 Tim Burton film, the White Knight appears as the horse of Mirana, the White Queen.
-He appears in the Frabjous Day, with the White Queen, Alice and the rest of the White Army.

-Bread and Butterfly
+Bread-and-Butterfly

 The Bread-and-Butterfly is an insect from Through the Looking-Glass and What Alice Found There.
 Its name and form is a pun on bread and butter.
 Its wings are thin slices of bread-and-butter, with a crust as its body and a lump of sugar as its head.
 It lives on weak tea with cream in it.

 In the 1951 Disney movie, it appears as a butterfly that has wings of bread with butter spread on them.

-Rocking Horse Fly
+Rocking-Horsefly

-The Rocking-Horse-Fly is an insect from Through the Looking-Glass and What Alice Found There.
+The Rocking-Horsefly is an insect from Through the Looking-Glass and What Alice Found There.
 Its name and form is a pun on the rocking-horse.
 Its body is that of a horse with black dots and wings on its back, while its legs are connected to rockers.
 It is made entirely of wood and rocks about.
 It lives on sap and sawdust.

 In the 1951 Disney movie its body is yellow, while its saddle, tail, and rockers are red.

 In the 2010 adaptation, it has a black-and-white polka-dotted body.
-It has hair on its neck and tail.
+It has a mane and tail.
 A Rocking-Horse-Fly was seen defending itself against a Snap-Dragonfly; another was seen rocking on a mushroom in the mushroom garden.

 In the manga Pandora Hearts, which is basically saturated with references to the books, there is a Chain that bears a resemblance to the Rocking-Horse Fly.